 On the other hand, when the economy overheats, inflationary pressures spike.
 So the government cut its spending to prevent a worse effect (i.e., hyperinflation).
 Lower spending reduces aggregate demand – and so does inflationary pressure.
 The side effect is lower economic growth.

-Effects of government expenditure as a fiscal tool
+Government expenditure as a fiscal policy tool

 A growing economy leads to better prospects for household income.
 Because they have more money, they should spend more on goods and services.
 Again, it encourages businesses to increase production.
 This process continues, and as a result, increases in government spending have a multiplier effect on the economy’s output.